tremor-rs/tremor-www-docs/docs/artefacts/codecs.md

 The format itself does not include framing but can be used with the `size-prefix` pre/post processors.

-For all numbers netwokr byte order is used (big endian).
+For all numbers network byte order is used (big endian).
 The data is represented as follows:

 1. _2 byte_ (u16) length of the `measurement` in bytes
 2. _n byte_ (utf8) the measurement (utf8 encoded string)
 3. _8 byte_ (u64) the timestamp
 4. _2 byte_ (u16) number of tags (key value pairs) repetitions of:
-   1. _2 byte_ (u16) lenght of the tag name in bytes
+   1. _2 byte_ (u16) length of the tag name in bytes
    2. _n byte_ (utf8) tag name (utf8 encoded string)
-   3. _2 byte_ (u16) lenght of tag value in bytes
+   3. _2 byte_ (u16) length of tag value in bytes
    4. _n byte_ (utf8) tag value (utf8 encoded string)
 5. _2 byte_ (u16) number of fiends (key value pairs) repetition of:
-   1. _2 byte_ (u16) lenght of the tag name in bytes
+   1. _2 byte_ (u16) length of the tag name in bytes
    2. _n byte_ (utf8) tag name (utf8 encoded string)
    3. _1 byte_ (tag) type of the field value can be one of:
    4. `TYPE_I64 = 0` followed by _8 byte_ (i64)